typisttech/trellis-newrelic-php/README.md

 ### Error after upgrading PHP version

-New Relic would fail and causes provision end up in errors when upgrading PHP minor releases (e.g: from 7.3 to 7.4).
+New Relic would fail and causes provision end up in errors when upgrading PHP major or minor releases (e.g: from 7.4 to 8.0, from 8.0 to 8.1).
 ```
 non-zero return code
 PHP Warning:  PHP Startup: Unable to load dynamic library 'newrelic.so'